emilioforrer/haml_coffee_assets/README.md

 This provides the default escaping and the global context functions.
 Read more about it in the configuration section below.

+Please have a look at the [CHANGELOG](https://github.com/netzpirat/haml_coffee_assets/blob/master/CHANGELOG.md) when upgrading to a newer Haml Coffee Assets version.

 ## Usage

 You should place all your Haml Coffee templates in the `app/assets/javascripts/templates` directory and include all